-Allows you to set the processor cores to run faster than the marked frequency in a specific condition.
+This item allows you to automatically set the CPU cores to run faster than the base operating frequency when it is below the operating power, current and temperature specification limit.
 Configuration options: [Enabled] [Disabled]

 Turbo Mode is only available on selected CPU models only.